Feasibility of Acquiring Hyperpolarized Imaging in Patients With Primary CNS Lymphoma

 San Francisco California 94143 United States

 - James Rubenstein, MD, PhD (ucsf)

-Professor, Medicine.
-Authored (or co-authored) 98 research publications.
+Professor, Medicine, School of Medicine.
+Authored (or co-authored) 110 research publications

 - accepting new patients